-Bluebird monitors each have there own area in which to monitor as many as 20 bluebird houses at leaset every two weeks and preferably on a weekly basis.
-To start out the nesting season (early March) The houses are cleared of any remnants of old nests or past occopancy.
-English sparrows are often desribed as the worst enemy od bluebords and their nests, eggs and young can legally destroyed.
-We do however allow tree swallows and wrens to use the boxes.
-Monitors carefully keep track of all eggs and newly hatched young, and register number fledged. after which, they remove nests and clean box for the next nesting.
+Bluebird monitors each have their own area in which to monitor as many as 20 bluebird houses, at least every two weeks, and preferably on a weekly basis.
+To start out the nesting season (early March), the houses are cleared of any remnants of old nests or past occupancy.
+English sparrows are often described as the worst enemy of bluebirds.
+Their nests, eggs, and young can legally be destroyed.
+However, we do allow tree swallows and wrens to use the boxes.
+Monitors carefully keep track of all eggs and newly hatched young, and register the number fledged, after which they remove the nests and clean the boxes for the next nesting.